lolyparty/Weather-now/README.md

 # Weather-now
-Weather app to show current weather
+A progressive Weather app to show current weather and 5-day forecast